bluegill/katana/README.md

 https://getkatana.com/about/credits/

 ### License
-Katana is available under the MIT license.
+Katana is available under the GPL-3.0 license.